Bag Basics

 What is it

 Seam construction determines how well a bag holds together under load.
 Flat-fell seams (fabric folded and stitched twice) are the gold standard for strength.
 Bound seams add a tape over raw edges.
 French seams enclose raw fabric for a clean interior.
-Stress point reinforcement — bar-tacks, box stitches, and rivets — is applied at high-tension points like strap attachments, grab handles, and zipper ends.
+Stress point reinforcement is applied at high-tension points: bar-tacks, box stitches, and rivets at strap attachments, grab handles, and zipper ends.
 Thread quality matters too: thicker, tighter-woven thread resists abrasion and UV degradation.

 Why it matters